UBS posts consensus-beating $1.14 billion first quarter net profit

 The 27 percent drop in earnings still beat the median net profit estimate in an Infront Data poll for a 46 percent slide to $848 million.
 The bank’s own consensus pointed to a $902 million bottom line.

-“The first quarter of 2019 was characterised by challenging market conditions, which improved towards the end of the quarter and into April,” Chief Executive Sergio Ermotti said in a statement.
+“The first quarter of 2019 was characterized by challenging market conditions, which improved toward the end of the quarter and into April,” Chief Executive Sergio Ermotti said in a statement.

+In March, Ermotti had flagged revenues down by about a third in its investment bank and down 9 percent in wealth management, describing conditions as among the toughest for investment banks seen in years.

+Profits at both its flagship wealth management business and investment bank took a significant hit as trading slipped and clients stockpiled cash, falling respectively 21 percent and 64 percent on an adjusted basis.

 Reporting by Brenna Hughes Neghaiwi; Editing by Michael Shields